doyleliu/go_transactions/README.md

 # go_transactions
+This is a distributed transaction systems implemented with golang.
+Concurrency and isolation have been considered and I also implemented a deadlock detection in the system.
 ## Compile and Run Instruction:
 1. Run `cd go_transactions`.
 2. Firstly, start the coordinators.
 Run ` go run transaction.go coordinator Coord 6060`.